 Instead of spending more money on buying sparkling water, I would choose rather the proven-to-be healthy water.
 Proven for its safety and best quality,

-Biocera's Antioxidant Alkaline Water is filtered with the bio ceramic balls that are the world's first and only to be NSF42 certified.
+Biocera's Antioxidant Alkaline Water is filtered with the Biocera balls that are tested and certified by NSF International against NSF/ANSI Standard 42 for material requirements only.
 Why so special?
 Unlike the carbonated water that might cause hyperacidity, Biocera Antioxidant Alkaline Water flushes acids in the body.

 So, why the risk of choosing water that is yet to be approved?